sharp0900/S4T2TM2/Design_Document.md

 # Introduction:

 ## GUI: will open up the program to more users
-- easier to error check
+- Agile development is not limited to just programmers.
+A GUI would make interfacing with the program easier for artists, designers, managers, and so on.
-- easier to get valid input
+- Limiting the format in which users can enter data makes it easier to check for valid input and check for errors.

 ## SQL database:
 - easier to access,store,manipulate data

 ### Customer:
-- Agile users, anyone can use the program
+- This program is intended for individuals or teams working in an AGILE development enviornment

 ### manager:
 - has more permissions